Joachim Heer

 Joachim Heer (25 September 1825 – 1 March 1879) was a Swiss politician and member of the Swiss Federal Council (1875–1878).

 He was elected to the Swiss Federal Council on 10 December 1875 and handed over office on 31 December 1878.
-He was affiliated to the Free Democratic Party of Switzerland.
+He was affiliated to the Liberal Centre, which later evolved into the Liberal Party of Switzerland.
 During his office time he held the following departments: